 The De-Esser requires a user defined High-Pass Frequency designation and Threshold to reduce excessive sibilance.
 Setup can be time consuming due to the lack of any visual representation of problematic energy in need of attenuation.

 Compression results depend on the level (and dynamics) of the incoming signal and the corresponding settings.
 On a conventional compressor the Threshold monitors the incoming signal.
 When the signal surpasses the Threshold, processing engages and gain reduction is activated.
 The Ratio determines the amount of gain reduction.
-The Attack controls the speed at which the processing engages, and the Release determines the speed of the sustain and recovery.
+The Attack will affect how aggressively (or the speed at which) gain reduction initializes and then reaches maximum attenuation.
+The Release will control the speed of the transition from full attenuation – back to the original level

 The Drive control on the 286s determines the amount of gain reduction (compression) that will be applied to the incoming signal.
 Higher settings will increase the input signal level and yield more aggressive compression (and noise).